-The Company leases its premises at 6 Moorak Street, Taringa under a non-cancellable operating lease which expires in 2024.
-The Company has classified this lease as an operating lease because it does not transfer all the risks and rewards incidental to the ownership of the asset.
+The Company leased its premises at 6 Moorak Street, Taringa under a non-cancellable operating lease which expires in 2024.
+The Company had classified this lease as an operating lease because it does not transfer all the risks and rewards incidental to the ownership of the asset.
+On 4 May 2023, the property was sold (note 9) and the lease contract was transferred to the buyer.

-2022 \$'000 2021 \$'000
+2023 \$'000 2022 \$'000

 Maturity analysis of lease payments, showing the undiscounted lease payments to be received after the reporting date as follows:

-Within one year 162 126
+Within one year - 162

-Later than one year but not later than five years 139 -
+Later than one year but not later than five years - 139

-301 126
+- 301